Photo by Eric Han / Unsplash

 Conclusion

-In this blog, we walked through two approaches to running Spark on OpenShift — from interactive notebook development to production-ready SparkApplication deployments.
+In this blog, we walked through two approaches to running Spark on OpenShift — from interactive notebook development using Jupyter Enterprise Gateway, to direct SparkApplication submissions with the Spark Operator.

-We hope this gives you a solid starting point.
+We hope this gives you a practical starting point for running Spark on OpenShift.
 All code, manifests, and runbooks are available in the GitHub repositories linked throughout this blog.

 Tags